A necessary disclaimer: we have received a complimentary copy of the book from its author, so the review may be biased due to that.

 Promotion, promoter — some stocks are getting hyped up to inflate their value, usually as a part of a pump and dump scheme.

-Pump and dump — a stock trading fraud when a promoter ‘pumps’ the price by heavily advertising it with false or misleading statements and then ‘dumps’ it when enough victims have bought the stock.
-Usually, the scheme operator promotes the stock via email spam or through the social networks.
+Pump and dump — a stock trading fraud when a promoter 'pumps' the price by heavily advertising it with false or misleading statements and then 'dumps' it when enough victims have bought the stock.
+Usually, the scheme operator promotes the stock via email spam or through social networks.

 Scan, scanner, scanning — automated alerts based on indicators.
 Usually, scanners use

 T+3 — trade date plus three days — an execution model that requires the contract to be settled in no more than three days following its purchase.
 In stock trading, it means that a position opened as T+3 should be closed within 3 days after opening.
 Since September 5, 2017, T+2 is used instead of T+3 in stocks.

 Should you buy this book?
-If you are already interested in stock day trading or if you are planning to diversify from Forex trading, then this book can surely help to set you on a right path.
+If you are already interested in day trading stocks or if you are planning to diversify from Forex trading, then this book can surely help set you on a right path.
 However, if you are a currency trader who does not look forward to venturing into other financial trading niches, Momo Traders will be of little use to you.
 Yet you may like reading it for general education.

 If you have any questions, comments, or opinion regarding Momo Traders by Brady Dahl, please feel free to discuss it on our Forex forum.